PHYS3888/Tutorial_AstroClassification/README.md

 TimeSeries(1:10,:)
 ```

-Each row of `TimeSeries` corresponds to a star observed by the Kepler telescope.
+Each row of the `TimeSeries` table corresponds to a star observed by the Kepler telescope.
 Light-curve data is contained in the `Data` column, while the other columns give additional information about each star, including its identity (`Name`) and assigned class (`Keywords`).

+#### Table objects

 Verify that there are 1341 time series in total using `height(TimeSeries)`.
 If you are not familiar with table objects in Matlab, note that you can pick out the time-series data for object `i` as `TimeSeries.Data{i}`, its ID as `TimeSeries.Name{i}`, and its class label as `TimeSeries.Keywords{i}`.
 All metadata for object `i` is in the row `i`: `TimeSeries(i,:)`.

+Input some of these types of commands to verify that you understand how to work with Matlab tables.

 #### Plot a light curve

-Extend the template function `plotTimeSeries.m`, to plot the light curve (brightness over time) of a selected star.
+Extend the template function `plotTimeSeries`, to plot the light curve (brightness over time) of a selected star.
-As you'll see in the template provided, the function needs to take three inputs:
+As you'll see in the template provided, the function takes three inputs:
 1. The `TimeSeries` table,
 2. An index of a time series to plot, and
 3. A maximum number of samples to plot, `maxL`.

-You'll need to fill some missing parts of the code, setting the Kepler sampling rate, `fs` (Hz), and converting the time axis from seconds to days.
+__You'll need to fill in two missing parts of the code (labeled `...`)__:
+1. Set the Kepler sampling rate, `fs` (Hz), and
+2. Convert the time axis from seconds to days.

 Pick any star to plot, and check that you get a good visualization by running `plotTimeSeries` appropriately.
 Zoom in to see if you can discern any interesting temporal structure.

-_Note:_ Don't worry if you spot some flat lines: these are artefactual periods (or missing data), that have been set to the signal's mean value.
+_Note:_ Don't worry if you spot some flat lines: these are artifactual periods (or missing data), that have been set to the signal's mean value.

+:question::question::question: __Q1:__
-:question::question::question: __What is the sampling rate, `fs` (Hz)?__
+What is the sampling rate, `fs` (Hz)?
 Given `fs`, and a time-series containing `N` samples, what code will give you the correct `timeAxis` variable (in seconds)?

 ### _Context_: Feature extraction